Understanding The 1035 Tax Free Annuity and Life Insurance Exchange Rules

 Get a Quote »You may wish to exchange your old annuity or life insurance policy for a new one for any number of reasons.
-Section 1035 of the I.R.S tax code allows you to do so without incurring any taxable gains.
+Section 1035 of the I.R.S tax code allows you to do so while deferring any taxable gains in your old policy.

 The gains from your old policy can be transferred to a new insurance policy on a tax free basis.
 You can continue to defer taxes in your new policy for a desired number of years or for your lifetime.

-A 1035 tax free exchange is the I.R.S. tax code that allows for the transfer of a non-qualified annuity or life insurance policy to a new policy of equal or greater value.
-Capital gains and/or income taxes resulting from the growth of the old policy will be avoided and deferred when the transfer is completed properly.
+A 1035 tax free exchange is the I.R.S. tax code that allows for the rollover of a non-qualified annuity – or transfer of a life insurance policy – to a new annuity or life policy of equal or greater value.
+Capital gains and/or income taxes will not be realized from this type of transfer when completed properly.

 There are three examples of a 1035 exchange: